 - Garnish with roasted pine nuts and a sprinkle of zaatar and red pepper flakes or paprika.

-- Serve the Tahini Creamed Yellow Squash with Caramelized Shallots immediately.
-It pairs well with broiled/Seared fish, roasted chicken or even a thick gravy meat dish.
+- Serve the tahini creamed yellow squash immediately.
+It pairs well with broiled/seared fish, roasted chicken or even a thick gravy meat dish.